Syodon

 Syodon (from kleio, "close, shut" and odon, "tooth", "closed-root tooth") is an extinct genus of dinocephalian therapsids that lived approximately 267-260 million years ago during the middle Permian period of the Paleozoic era.
 These therapsids, discovered in Russia were initially believed to be true mammals.
 Syodon was first named by Stephan Kutorga in 1838.

 Discovery

-The fossils of these synapsids were first discovered in the Molotov Province region of Russia in limestone beds with a high content of copper.
-However, scientists believe that these organisms likely come from higher rock beds due to increased specializations in their morphology.

-The name Syodon is derived from Greek meaning pig's tooth.
-This name likely stemmed from the protruding canines similar to that of the lower canines of a wild boar.
+Syodon was one of the first non-mammalian synapsids to be described, named by Stepan Kutorga in 1838 from an isolated canine found in the Russian Urals.
+Originally the tooth was interpreted as that of a "pachyderm" mammal, but was recognised as belonging to a non-mammalian synapsid in the 1870s.
+Cliorhizodon orenburgensis known from a partial maxilla, as well as Syodon efremovi (originally Cliorhizodon efremovi), known from a complete skull and lower jaws (PIN 157/2) are now recognised as synonyms of S. biarmicum.